colinlaney/animal-tracking/README.md

 (You are free to change this behavior replacing `frame[:, w-h:w]` (right square) by `frame[:, 0:w-h]` (left square), or just flip horizontally your video if you want to leave the script untouched.)

 ## User Interface
-If requirements are complied then after running the script you will get a 1st frame of video to be proccesed
+If requirements are complied then after starting the script you will get a 1st frame of video to be proccesed

 ![Good fit](screenshots/good_fit.png?raw=true "Good fit")